2020 International Academic Competitions – Varsity & Junior Varsity 2020 US National Championships – General Information

 National History Bee Playoff Structure

 In 2020, the playoff formats for the Varsity and Junior Varsity divisions of the National History Bee are identical; everything in this section applies to both divisions.
-This playoff format is identical to what was used in 2018 and 2019.
+This playoff format is similar to what was used in 2018 and 2019, though 48 players will make the quarterfinals in each division, and 18 players will make the semifinals in 2020 in both divisions (in 2018 and 2019, the numbers were 40 and 16 respectively).
 The questions in the playoff rounds are the same in both divisions.

 The IAC Championships Individual Event Playoffs Scoring System, involving superpowermarked tossups and incorrect penalties, will be in use.